trungnt2910/dotnet-builds/README.md

 - Unconventional installation layout.
 All of .NET lives in one directory, and it should be writable so that additional workloads or other optional components can be installed through NuGet, instead of being divided into `/bin`, `/lib`, etc. like other UNIX applications.

 More discussion can be found in [this](https://discuss.haiku-os.org/t/gsoc-2023-net-port/13237/44) forum comment and the following ones.

+### Why is this build so slow?

+This build of .NET is a **Debug** build.
+Release builds are currently provided but not selected by `dotnet-install.sh` because of some weird bugs like [this one](https://github.com/dotnet/runtime/issues/55803#issuecomment-1547175040).

 ## License